vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Goswamy, Brijinder Nath

-1980 Introductory Speech: the St¯upa—some uninformed questions about terminological equivalents. in: Dallapiccola, Anna Libera (ed.), The St¯upa.
+1980 Introductory Speech: the Stūpa—some uninformed questions about terminological equivalents. in: Dallapiccola, Anna Libera (ed.), The Stūpa.
 Its religious, historical and architectural significance.
 Wiesbadeṇpp.
 1–11.

 Goudriaan, Teun & Sanjukta Gupta